Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 Want to join a trek?
 Ready to confirm a departure date of your own, but interested in having others join you?
 Then Trekkers Wanted is for you!
 Our innovative Trekkers Wanted system matches people up who are interested in hiking the same trek, bringing costs down and multiplying the fun for everyone!

 Read more about Trekkers Wanted, post your trek or search for confirmed departures!

-We leave Cusco early and take private transport to the interesting ruins of Tambo Machay.
-After visiting the ruins, we start to hike, climbing steeply upwards from where we will have spectacular views over the city.
+We leave Cusco early and take private transport towards Tambomachay.
+After seeing the ruins from a distance, we start to hike, climbing steeply upwards from where we will have spectacular views over the city.
 Over the course of the day, we will cross four gentle passes, the highest of which is 4000m (13,123 ft).
-Along the way we will pass pretty alpine lakes and pastoral landscapes with grazing alpacas and potato fields.
-Towards the end of the day we connect with an ancient Inca trail which will lead us down to a village filled with stone houses with thatched roofs.
+Along the way, we will pass pretty alpine lakes and pastoral landscapes with grazing alpacas and potato fields.
+Towards the end of the day, we connect with an ancient Inca trail which will lead us down to a village filled with stone houses with thatched roofs.
 We will camp at the small hamlet of Pucamarca for the night.

 After breakfast, we continue our hike to Huchuy Qosqo, passing through a narrow but magical canyon and with wonderful views over the Sacred Valley on the other side.
 After about 1.5 more hours of walking we will arrive at the Huchuy Qosqo ruins, an infrequently visited ancient Inca site that translates as “Small Cusco”.
 We will have time to explore the ruins and ponder its role.